SIG Sauer system: Browning influence

 The slide mechanism which pushes the cartridge into the breech of the barrel also contains a claw (called an extractor) which slips over the rim of the cartridge and grips it.
 During recoil, the extractor pulls the now-empty cartridge case from the chamber.
 As the slide nears its full rearward motion, a projection in the slide, known as the ejector, is struck by the moving cartridge case and, being located on one side of the slide and offset to that side, causes the moving case to fly out of the handgun action.

 The barrel and slide are pushed into their forward position by the recoil spring and guide, which are located in the slide area just below the barrel.
 At the front of the barrel on the original Browning 1910 design, there is a barrel bushing which holds the front of the barrel in position and is machined so that the barrel can pivot downward at the ends of its recoil without binding.
 The bushing has a protuberance which retains the front of the recoil spring assembly.
 During disassembly, this bushing is rotated to allow the removal of the spring and guide for cleaning.

 At the rear of the barrel is a pivoting link.
 This link rides on a cylindrical pin which is part of the takedown lever.
 As the barrel recoils and reaches the rearward most travel, the link rotates around the takedown pin and pulls the barrel downward.
 This causes the ribs on the top of the barrel to disengage, at which point the slide continues to move rearward to eject the empty cartridge case.

 Once the case has been ejected, the slide and breechblock that it contains have now moved past the area of the magazine.
 A spring in the magazine pushes the next cartridge in the magazine upward as the empty case is ejected.
 The slide then returns forward to its battery position.
 As it moves, the breechblock strikes the cartridge that is at the top of the magazine and pushes it into the chamber.
 Once it has fully returned to its locked position, it is referred to as being "in battery".
 This completes the reloading cycle.

-If the last cartridge in the magazine has been fired, the plate in the magazine that pushed the cartridges upward pushed a lever upward that will catch the slide and hold it open.
+If the last cartridge in the magazine has been fired, the plate in the magazine that pushed the cartridges upward pushes a lever upward that will catch the slide and hold it open.
 This is a clear indication that the handgun is now empty of ammunition.
 A full magazine can now replace the empty one.
 Once the magazine is inserted and locked into place, pushing on the external part of the hold open lever causes the cartridge in the magazine to be loaded into the chamber and completes the magazine/chamber reloading process.